Revitalizing a Neglected Garden

 Bringing Structure and Life Back to a Tired Garden

-The client had inherited a garden that had lost its way — a once-promising wildflower meadow overtaken by weeds, and a layout that lacked visual flow or intent.
-The goal was to reintroduce structure, restore health to the soil, and bring renewed vibrancy and ecological value to the space.
+The client had inherited a garden that had lost its way, with a once-promising wildflower meadow overtaken by weeds and a layout lacking flow or intent.
+The brief was to reintroduce structure, restore soil health and bring back vibrancy and ecological value to the space.

 Sand Depth